cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/drafting/2025-10-16-integrate-bd/SESSION.md

 - Preserve existing session artifacts structure
 - Test with multiple concurrent sessions
 - KB should be comprehensive enough that agents can learn bd from scratch
+- SESSION.md is made read-only by session-claim, writeable by session-complete/abort - enforces session contract
+- Worklog.md is the "why" companion to bd's "what" - don't duplicate task lists
+- Scratchpads/ replace active-plan.md - one per subsession, not session-wide
+- Learning extraction is a two-phase process: subsession → learnings.md, session → kb-* sessions

 ## Subsessions (Proposed)